 - Jepsen and consistency models - Validation of theoretical consistency guarantees against real-world failures and anomalies.

-- Testing distributed systems - How to verify fault tolerance and algorithmic correctness for distributed systems in production.
+- Testing distributed systems - How to verify fault tolerance and algorithmic correctness under realistic failure scenarios.

-- Designing Data-Intensive Applications (short summary) - Engineering-focused companion on applying distributed-systems theory in modern data-intensive architecture.
+- Designing Data-Intensive Applications, 2nd Edition (short summary) - Engineering-focused companion on applying distributed-systems theory in modern data-intensive architecture.

-- Multi-region and global systems - Applying distributed-systems theory to geo-replication, latency budgets, and regional resilience.
+- Multi-region and global systems - Applying distributed-systems theory to cross-region replication, latency budgets, and regional resilience.